Creating a fraud detection system for the 21st century

 process

-Discovery: Decision Support Engine Fact-Based Rules
+Utilizing AI in the Discovery: Decision Support Engine Fact-Based Rules

 Decision Support Engine Fact-Based Rules